 Discover a variety of patterns in the multiplication table; express the patterns algebraically and prove them; discover formulas for differences of squares and the sum of cubic numbers

-Use linear equations to discover and describe patterns in areas of triangles; discover or apply knowledge of slopes and y-intercepts; find intersection points of graphs of linear functions; create general formulas to describe families of linear equations
+Use linear equations to discover and describe patterns in areas of triangles in the coordinate plane; discover or apply knowledge of slopes and y-intercepts; find intersection points of graphs of linear functions; create general formulas to describe families of linear equations

-Write a variety of inequalities that "capture" selected sets of points on a number line; explore linear, polynomial, radical, and absolute value inequalities informally
+Write a variety of inequalities that "capture" selected sets of points on a number line while avoiding others; explore linear, polynomial, radical, and absolute value inequalities informally

 Algebra 1 / Algebra 2